doda25-team16/operation/README.md

     docker build -t sms-model .
     ```

-## Running the Application Cluster
+## Running the Application Cluster with Docker for assignment 1

 The application is started using `docker compose`.
 It defaults to using port `8080` for the app frontend and `8081` for the model service, as defined in the configuration.